The Cambridge guide to buying a home

 Prudential Financial Planning advisers are qualified and experienced in financial planning and can advise on a range of carefully selected products from Prudential and other providers.
 This is known as a restricted advice service.

-Cambridge Building Society will introduce you to Prudential Financial Planning, and will receive a fee if you proceed with a recommendation.
+The Cambridge will introduce you to Prudential Financial Planning, and we will receive a fee if you proceed with a recommendation.
 This will not affect the charges that apply to any recommendation you choose to accept.
 Your adviser will give you more details about this when you meet.

 When we lend you money for your home we want to make sure that you’re paying a fair price and that we’re lending you the right amount.
 We are required by law to have a valuation of every property mortgaged with us, therefore we will normally carry out a valuation of a property before we offer a mortgage – we call this a Standard Valuation.